prw708/flashcards/README.md

-# Chat
+# Flash Cards
-A chat application made using Java Spring and React.
+A flash cards application made using Java, Spring Boot, and React.